Last Updated on March 21, 2021 by Shaun Snapp

 - Why don’t customers receive service credits for these outages?

 Why Does Oracle Cloud Have an Unusually High Number of Outages?

-Oracle cloud is offered in 5 locations: Phoenix, Ashburn, London, Frankfurt, and most recently, Toronto.
+Oracle cloud is offered in 5 locations: Phoenix, Ashburn, London, Frankfurt, and Toronto.

 Are these data centers owned or operated by Oracle?

 These are all leased colocation facilities owned and operated by Digital Reality and Cologix.
 You can read the announcements by these colocation operators in the links provided.
 Oracle also uses Equinix and other interconnectivity providers.
 Here’s the announcement from Digital Reality: